 I will be a good lab citizen.
 I will agree to take part in shared laboratory responsibilities and will use laboratory resources carefully and frugally.
 I will maintain a safe and clean laboratory space.

-I will discuss with my mentor extracurricular activities and time commitments, such as GSA, Student Research Week, SGA, public service, etc. I understand these time commitments are in addition to my full-time effort in the lab and it should not interfere with my lab work.
+I will discuss with my mentor extracurricular activities and time commitments, such as GSA, Student Research Week, SGA, public service, dual degree program, etc., and I understand these time commitments are in addition to my full-time effort in the lab and should not interfere with my lab work.

-If I choose to pursue a dual degree (MBA, MPH, etc.), I understand that I must meet these requirements outside of my full-time research obligations.
-I acknowledge that my mentor has no obligation to pay tuition and fees for the dual degree.
-I will submit the form to the GSBS office.

 I will be open to constructive criticism by the research mentor, other mentors, dissertation committee members, staff and colleagues.

 I acknowledge that it is primarily my responsibility to develop my career following the completion of my doctoral degree.
 I will seek guidance from my research advisor, career counseling services, thesis/dissertation committee, other mentors, and any other resources available for advice on career plans.